Ai Accountant

 Common GST Coding Errors and How Automation Prevents Them

-• SAC versus HSN mix ups: uses transaction context and supplier type to prevent misclassification.
+• SAC versus HSN mix ups: uses transaction context, vendor invoice details, and supplier type to prevent misclassification.

 • Outdated rates: applies date effective rates, eliminates stale tables.